 The Master Trust makes use of several investment strategies involving limited use of derivative investments.
 The Master Trust's management, as a matter of policy and with risk management as their primary objective, monitors risk indicators such as duration and counter-party credit risk, both for the derivatives themselves and for the investment portfolios holding the derivatives.
 Investment managers are allowed to use derivatives for such strategies as portfolio structuring, return enhancement, and hedging against deterioration of investment holdings from market and interest rate changes.
 Derivatives are also used as a hedge against foreign currency fluctuations.
 The Master Trust's management does not allow investment managers for the Master Trust to use leveraging for any investment purchase.
 Derivative investments are stated at estimated fair market values as determined by quoted market prices.
-Gains and losses on such investments are included in the net appreciation (depreciation) of the Master Trust.
+Gains and losses on such investments are included in the net appreciation of the Master Trust.

 Certain investment managers of the Master Trust participate in a securities lending program administered by State Street.
 The transfer of assets under State Street's securities lending program are secured borrowings with pledge of collateral.
-The fair market value of the securities loaned as of December 31, 2003 and 2002 was \$600,407,471 and \$354,122,960 respectively.
-The cash and non-cash collateral received for securities loaned as of December 31, 2003 and 2002 was \$613,397,374 and \$364,226,122 respectively.
-As of December 31, 2003 and 2002 none of the collateral received for securities loaned has been sold or repledged.
+The fair market value of the securities loaned as of December 31, 2004 and 2003 was \$836,010,385 and \$600,407,471 respectively.
+The cash and non-cash collateral received for securities loaned as of December 31, 2004 and 2003 was \$852,554,443 and \$613,397,374 respectively.
+As of December 31, 2004 and 2003, none of the collateral received for securities loaned has been sold or repledged.